Erin Lorraine Woodward

 Hubbard graduated from Black Hills State University with a degree in Mass Communications, emphasizing in photography.
 Hubbard worked at SURF for a year as a multimedia specialist before pursuing freelance full time.

-Nick lives in Rapid City with his wife, Kaylee, and their pup, Lulu.
+Nick lives in Rapid City with his wife, Kaylee, their daughter, Emmie, and their pup, Lulu.

-The scribe behind the stories is Erin Broberg, a writer from Spearfish, South Dakota.
+The scribe behind the stories is Erin Lorraine Woodward (Broberg), a writer from Spearfish, South Dakota.

 After graduating from Black Hills State University, she became a science writer at Sanford Underground Research Facility.
 There, as she learned about neutrinos and dark matter for science articles, she began to overhear stories about the facility’s rugged past.